jupyter-server/enterprise_gateway/docs/source/detailed-overview.md

 ### Remote Kernel Manager
 `RemoteKernelManager` is a subclass of JKG's existing `KernelGatewayIOLoopKernelManager` class and provides the primary integration points for remote process proxy invocations.
-It implements a number of methods which allow Elyra to circumvent functionality that might otherwise be prevented.
+It implements a number of methods which allow Enterprise Gateway to circumvent functionality that might otherwise be prevented.
 As a result, some of these overrides may not be necessary if lower layers of the Jupyter framework were modified.
 For example, some methods are required because Jupyter makes assumptions that the kernel process is local.